ForBo7/ForBlog/_posts/2022-06-03-The-Confusion-Matrix.md

 {% include info.html text="There is a difference between comparing grizzly bears to black bears and black bears to grizzly bears.
 <br><br>
-Comparing grizzly bears to black bears means 'How many grizzly bears were misclassified as black bears?'
+Comparing grizzly bears to black bears means, 'How many grizzly bears were misclassified as black bears?'
 <br><br>
-Comparing black bears to grizzly bears means 'How many black bears were misclassified as grizzly bears?'" %}
+Comparing black bears to grizzly bears means, 'How many black bears were misclassified as grizzly bears?'" %}

 ## Case 2: Ultra Concise